 Similarly, work on large projects like the Lake Elsinore School District Carports and the Wellfield Emergency Generators was successfully finished in 2020.

-While on-site construction was recovering from the initial impact of the pandemic, Stronghold continued to bid for projects.
+While on-site construction was recovering from the initial impact of the pandemic, Stronghold continued to bid for construction projects.
 Their bid for the Sierra College Infrastructure Upgrade project was selected, and they were chosen for the Plant 42 Air Traffic Control Tower build for the Air Force in Palmdale.
 The team has successfully grown their civil rail division, including being selected for Caltrans’ first design-build project: a maintenance station design build project for Caltrans, Fontana.

 Team Growth